Frequently Asked Questions

 Do I need a laptop?

-Actually, the way we teach at the university makes a laptop indispensable.
-For Mechanical Engineering we even recommend that you buy a top-tier laptop with a lot of computing power and a strong graphic performance.
+Yes, the way we teach at the university makes a laptop indispensable.
+For Mechanical Engineering we even recommend that you buy a high-end laptop with a lot of computing power and a strong graphic performance.
 We have an attractive deal for students who purchase their laptops via the University of Twente.

 In what language are the lectures taught?